DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

     .catch(error => { /* ... */ });
 ```

-If a browser stops responding while it executes tests, TestCafe restarts the browser and tries to continue tests in a new window.
+If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
-The test during which the browser stopped responding is reported as failed.
+If the same problem occurs with this test two more times, TestCafe proceeds to the next test and reports the current test as failed.

 #### Cancelling Test Tasks